 Training SWAT for three speeds of operation

-Noted SWAT Trainer and former FBI Hostage Rescue Team member Morris Moriwaki has described the three speeds a SWAT team should train to operate at as:
+SWAT Trainer and former FBI Hostage Rescue Team member Morris Moriwaki has described the three speeds a SWAT team should train to operate at as:

-Stealth Speed — This is a slow methodical, often silent approach to clear a building or area.
+- Stealth Speed: This is a slow, methodical, often silent approach to clear a building or area.
 The speed allows for movements to be deliberate and orchestrated as a team.

-Warrant Speed — This speed is smooth and flowing, but still methodical and done as a team.
+- Warrant Speed: This speed is smooth and flowing, but still methodical and done as a team.

-In today’s world there is a tendency to be heading toward slow and methodical and away from an orientation toward speed.
+In today’s world there is a tendency to head toward slow and methodical and away from an orientation toward speed.
 Some teams prefer to set up an inner and outer perimeter on warrants and then call the suspects out.
 Others lean toward a breach and hold, followed by negotiations to call out the suspects.